avengerandy/Text2Focus/README.md

 #### Optimization Tools

+* `CoordinateTransformer`

-* `CoordinateTransformer` is used to handle the coordinate transformation issues that arise when resizing images.
+This class is used to handle the coordinate transformation issues that arise when resizing images.

 ```mermaid
 classDiagram